-- Make a list, and check it twice!Sticking to a plan will help you manage your budget and keep you from impulse buying.
+- Make a list and check it twice.
+Sticking to a plan will help you manage your budget and keep you from all the tempting sales and

-- Research prices.Is that deal really a deal?
-Keep tabs on which stores have the best prices, best coupons, and even best return policies.
+- Research Is that deal really a deal?
+Keep tabs on which stores have the best prices, best coupons, and best return policies, just in case.

 - Use apps.
-Check your list, look up sales, and download coupons on the go using Slickdeals, ShopSavvy, and store-specific apps.
+Check your list, look up sales and download coupons on-the-go using Slickdeals, ShopSavvy, Retail Me Not and store-specific

 - Follow brands on social media.
 You’ll be among the first to know about deals, promotions, and exclusives.
-And don’t forget to email newsletters too.
+And don’t forget to check your email spam folder for deals,

-- Trick the online shopping cart.
+- Trick your online shopping cart.
 Head to an online retailer you know you’ll use, fill up the cart, then clear it as Black Friday approaches.
 Most likely, the site will email discount codes (some up to 30% off) so you can complete your order at a

 - Work as a team.
-Bring family members or friends to help divide and conquer the shopping list.
-The trip will go by faster, and you’ll stick closer to the budget.
+Bring family members or friends to help divide and conquer your shopping list.
+The welcome company will help keep Black Friday fatigue at bay and keep you closer to your

 - Dress comfortably.
 You’ll be on your feet for a good chunk of the day, so break out those comfy walking

 - Bring ads along.
 Keep clippings or screenshots of deals you like.
 Retail workers (and your wallet) will thank you for the extra effort.
 Some stores will even price

 - Relax and enjoy.
 Stress will only make the experience harder, both on your mood and on your plan.
 If you start to feel tense, take some time to people-watch or admire the beautiful holiday

-Avoid the Mall (if Necessary)
+Avoid the Mall (If Necessary)

-- Opt for Cyber Monday deals.
+- Stick it out for Cyber Monday.
 Why not just ditch the crowds altogether?
-That must-have gift may come at much better price online than in-store.
+That must-have gift may come at a much better price online than in-store.

 While the day may seem stressful, having a plan and sticking to it can help to take the strain off you and your wallet this Black Friday.
-So be sure to do your homework.
+Just be sure to do your homework.
 Whether you manage to snag only one deal or knock out your entire list, we hope these tips will help you save some cash this holiday season.